logzio/logz-docs/_source/user-guide/log-shipping/faqs-logs.md

 ### One-time upload

-Run the relevant API query per the instructions provided by the application or service and send the response as payload* to the [Logz.io bulk HTTP/S endpoint](https://app.logz.io/#/dashboard/data-sources/Bulk-HTTPS).
+Run the relevant API query per the instructions provided by the application or service and send the response as  payload to the [Logz.io JSON bulk uploads over HTTP/HTTPs](https://app.logz.io/#/dashboard/send-your-data/log-sources/json-uploads?type=http-config) endpoint.

 This method requires outside bulk HTTP/S endpoint communication on ports 8070 (HTTP) and 8071 (HTTPS).

-This information is also available in the Logz.io Docs **Ship your data** section, in the [placeholder]().

-### Continuous shipping

-This method follows the same instructions as the one-time upload, but we recommend that you script the process to save time and effort.

 <!--info-box-start:info -->
 The payload must be formatted as inline JSON objects separated by a newline.
 Arrays or pretty-printed JSON payloads will fail.
 {:.info-box.important}
 <!-- info-box-end -->

+This information is also available in the Logz.io Docs **Ship your data** section, in the [placeholder](https://docs.logz.io/shipping/log-sources/json-uploads.html).

+### Continuous shipping

+This method follows the same instructions as the one-time upload, but we recommend that you script the process to save time and effort.

 </div>